Page: 1 2 3 4 ()

 Domains: Clinical practice, Communication

-The first part of the three part course on cataract looks at the definition and classification of cataract, its pathophysiology, risk factors and incidence, how to assess patients in practice and referral criteria.
+The first part in this series on cataract explores the definition and classification of cataract, its pathophysiology, risk factors and incidence, as well as practical guidance on patient assessment and referral criteria.

 Topics: Cataract, Cataract series, Classification, Pathophysiology, Risk factors, History and symptoms, Visual assessment, Contrast sensitivity, Referral, Nuclear, PSC, Cortical, Congenital, NICE.